Granville Rodrigo

-Senadhipathige Granville Rodrigo,(born 22 September 1958 – died 14 January 1999 as ග්රැන්විල් රොද්රිගෝ) [Sinhala]), popularly known as Granville Rodrigo, was an actor in Sri Lankan cinema, stage drama and television as well as a singer and art director.
-Highly versatile actor from drama to comedy, he is best known for his role in Manokaya and as Nihal Karapitiya in Nonawaruni Mahathwaruni teledrama.
+Senadhipathige Granville Rodrigo (22 September 1958 – 14 January 1999), popularly known as Granville Rodrigo, was an actor in Sri Lankan cinema, stage drama and television as well as a singer and art director.
+A highly versatile actor from drama to comedy, he is best known for his role in Manokaya and as Nihal Karapitiya in the teledrama Nonawaruni Mahathwaruni.
 He was also a former navy officer.

-He died on 14 January 1999 at the age of 40, while receiving treatments after a road accident.
+He died on 14 January 1999 at the age of 40, while receiving treatment after a road accident.

 Personal life

 He was born on 22 September 1958 in Colombo, Sri Lanka.
 He completed education from De La Salle College, Modera and St. Benedict's College, Colombo.

 He married Shamali Rodrigo on 17 January 1987.
 The couple had three sons - Chirath, Thisal and Madupa.

 Career

 He started his acting career with the stage drama Mahasara directed by maestro Ediriweera Sarachchandra.
 He played varied roles in Maname, Sinhabahu, Simon Nawagattegama's Subha Saha Yasa.
 Dharmasiri Bandaranayake's Ekadipathi, Vijitha Gunaratna's Sakya.
 Rodrigo started his film career with a minor role in 1978 film Veera Puran Appu directed by renowned filmmaker Lester James Peries.
 Some of his popular cinema acting came through Seilama, Mohothin Mohotha and Thunweni Yamaya.
 He also acted in Hector Kumarasiri's teledramas such as Dikkasadaya and Nikma Yaama.
 He was the lead actor in Nikma Yaama teleplay.

 Apart from acting, he was a renowned art director.
 In 1985, he won the award for Best Art Direction at Presidential Film Awards in Dharmasiri Wickremaratne's Himakatara and in 1986 Sarasaviya Award for the Dharmasiri Bandaranayake's Suddilage Kathawa.

-He was a Radio Ceylon singer who sang the popular songs such as Ota Damanya, Mayawo Akal Mako, Devale Natha Deviyo and Chandana Maldam.
+He was a Radio Ceylon singer who sang a number of popular songs, such as Ota Damanya, Mayawo Akal Mako, Devale Natha Deviyo and Chandana Maldam.
 He released a song cassette Ota Damanya comprising 16 dance numbers in Veddha songs which get enormous popularity in outdoor musical shows.
 He acted and directed music for K.A.W.
 Perera's Paasal Guruwari as well.